wizardmanannan/CX16Agi/README.md

 Extensive calling of code between banks in a necessary evil, due to the sheer volume of code.
 To faciliate this trampoline code exists in helpers.h.

-There are trampolines for the most common function signatures for example: boolean trampoline_1pRetbool(fnTrampoline_1BytePointerPointerRetBool func, byte** data, byte bank) is for functions taking 1 byte pointer as an argument and returning a boolean.
+There are trampolines for the common function signatures for example: boolean trampoline_1pRetbool(fnTrampoline_1BytePointerPointerRetBool func, byte** data, byte bank) is for functions taking 1 byte pointer as an argument and returning a boolean.

 For functions with unique signatures, individual trampolines may exist.